NIKS® Progenitor Cell Line

 Viewed strategically, Stratatech’s unprecedented NIKS platform enables:

-The first and only genetically enhanced skin substitutes;
+The first and only genetically enhanced regenerative tissues;

-A platform to utilize innate host defense peptides in wound healing;
+A platform to utilize innate host defense peptides in wound repair and regeneration;

 A targeted, localized delivery platform for creating potent biological therapies.

 Product ManufacturingThe Company’s human tissue products are manufactured in a robust, highly reproducible process.
 In simplified terms, a dermal layer is formed by plating a mixture of collagen and fibroblast cells using standard tissue culture techniques.
 Once the collagen has gelled the NIKS cells are then plated on the collagen in our proprietary StrataLife™ medium.
 As they grow in the medium, the NIKS cells naturally differentiate into all the normal epidermal layers of human skin including the Basal, Spinous, Granular layers and ultimately form a true skin “barrier” or Stratum corneum.
 The resulting viable full-thickness tissue can either be used fresh, or frozen and inventoried for later use.